Skip to main content

 A focus on mental wellbeing is key for the whole population.

-- Strengthen the message and framing about the benefits of moving and physical activity to improving our mental health and wellbeing, illuminating and sharing stories.
+• Strengthen the message about the benefits of moving for mental health and wellbeing, and share real stories

-- Promote mental wellbeing benefits of outdoor activity, active travel, and green social prescribing.
+• Promote outdoor activity, active travel, and green social prescribing

-- Recognise the importance of how our place feels, with good facilities and access to green open space necessary.
+• Recognise the importance of good places, facilities, and access to green space

-- Embed physical activity as a tool to help improve the mental health of children and young people
+• Embed physical activity as a tool to support the mental health of children and young people

 How Manchester Mind and Moodswings use movement in their mental health provision